-The basic elements of meta-programs are the execute action and the $apply(\rho)$ action (called meta-actions).
+The basic elements of meta-programs are the execute action and the apply(ρ) action (called meta-actions).
 The execute action is used to specify that a basic action from the plan of an agent should be executed.
-The $apply(\rho)$ action is used to specify that a PR rule ρ should be applied to the plan.
+The apply(ρ) action is used to specify that a PR rule ρ should be applied to the plan.
 Composite meta-programs can be constructed in a standard way.

-Below, the meta-programs and meta-configurations for agent \mathcal{A} are defined.
+Below, the meta-programs and meta-configurations for agent A are defined.

-Definition 6. (meta-programs) We assume a set Bexp of boolean expressions with typical element b.
-Let $b \in Bexp$ and $\rho \in \mathsf{Rule}$, then the set Prog of meta-programs with typical element P is defined as follows:
+Definition 6 (meta-programs).
+We assume a set Bexp of boolean expressions with typical element b.
+Let $b \in Bexp$ and $\rho \in Rule$, then the set Prog of meta-programs with typical element P is defined as follows:

-$P ::= execute \mid apply(\rho) \mid \texttt{while } b \texttt{ do } P \texttt{ od } \mid P_1; P_2 \mid P_1 + P_2.$
+$$P ::= execute \mid apply(\rho) \mid \text{while } b \text{ do } P \text{ od } \mid P_1; P_2 \mid P_1 + P_2.$$

-Definition 7. (meta-configurations) Let Prog be the set of meta-programs and let S be the set of mental states.
+Definition 7 (meta-configurations).
+Let Prog be the set of meta-programs and let S be the set of mental states.
 Then $Prog \times S$ is the set of possible meta-configurations.

-3 Operational Semantics
+3. Operational semantics

-In [8], the operational semantics of 3APL is defined using transition systems [11].
+In [7], the operational semantics of 3APL is defined using transition systems [11].
 A transition system for a programming language consists of a set of derivation rules for deriving transitions for this language.
 A transition is a transformation of one configuration into another and it corresponds to a single computation step.
-In the following section, we will repeat the transition system for 3APL given in [8] (adapted to fit our simplified language) and we will call it the object-level transition system.
-We will furthermore give a transition system for the meta-programs defined in section 2.2 (the meta-level transition system).
+In the following section, we will repeat the transition system for 3APL given in [7] (adapted to fit our simplified language) and we will call it the object-level transition system.
+We will furthermore give a transition system for the meta-programs defined in Section 2.2 (the meta-level transition system).
 Then in the last section, we will define the operational semantics of the object- and meta-programs using the defined transition systems.